Dante (collection): The show

 Dante was presented in Christ Church in Spitalfields (East London).
 McQueen chose this location because of its disturbing past.
 The church was designed by Nicholas Hawksmoor in the 18th century and, since then, it has been the subject of controversy as there is a common belief that Hawksmoor had connections with Satanism.
 A century later, this location would be a central point of reference in the investigation of Jack the Ripper's murders as all the murders attributed to the killer were perpetrated on the surroundings of this church.
 McQueen used these facts to create certain tension among the models.
 The catwalk was built in a crucifix shape, and the music selected for the show included Samuel Barber’s "Adagio for Strings" mixed with pieces of Gregorian chant, hip hop and samples of the movie Apocalypse Now by Francis Ford Coppola.

 The Show featured several iconic pieces in McQueen's career.
-It included numerous versions the then famous McQueen's "Bumster" (A McQueen personal design of trousers and skirts with an extremely low rise which showed the spine's bottom of the models) that had been featured in previous collections.
+It included numerous versions of the then famous McQueen's "Bumster" (A McQueen personal design of trousers and skirts with an extremely low rise which showed the spine's bottom of the models) that had been featured in previous collections.
 It was the first time that McQueen used acid-washed denim fabrics; the next time would be in his 1997 Autumn/Winter collection It's a Jungle Out There.
 This fabric was associated with the punk and skinhead gangs of the East End.
 The corset in which Honor Fraser closed the show (a lilac silk customized corset with black lace and extremely long neck) has turned in one of the most iconic McQueen pieces as it introduced architectural aspects in haute couture garments for the first time in McQueen's work.
 Debra Shaw walked wearing a Victorian bone shirt, a long tale velvet skirt and one of the Witkin's masks created for the show.
 This show would mean the first collaboration of McQueen and Kate Moss; she wore an oversized leather jacket, a dress with one of McCullin's pictures printed on it and a McCullin's top with a bumster.
 Several models wore pieces of jewellery and millinery which resembled crucifixes, antlers designed by Shaun Leane and Philip Treacy.
-Many models were not professional, McQueen used kids from the East End for this show.
+Many models were not professional; McQueen used club kids from the East End for this show.